Bagenalstown: History and name

 In the eighth century, Saint Lappan reputedly founded a monastic school outside Bagenalstown in the townland of Donore.
 He is the patron saint of Bagenalstown.

-The town grew within the townland of Moneybeg, from Irish Muine Bheag or Muinebheag (meaning "small thicket").
+The town grew within the townland of Moneybeg (Muine Bheag, "small thicket").
 In the 18th century there was a small hamlet there.
 Walter Bagenal decided to build a town on the site, to be named "New Versailles" and modelled after Versailles in France.
 However, shortly after building began, the coach route from Dublin, which had passed the location, was changed so it crossed the River Barrow a few kilometres away, at Leighlinbridge, instead.
 Bagenal abandoned his plans, having built only a courthouse.
 It was not until the arrival of the railway in 1846 that the settlement began to grow into a town.

 In 1911 the town became the first in Ireland to install dual-language street signs, which remain in place today.
 Following the creation of the Irish Free State in 1922, the town commissioners chose to drop the English name "Bagenalstown" in favour of the Irish Muine Bheag.
 Several other places in Ireland were renamed around this time.
 The decision proved an ineffective one, and "Bagenalstown" remained in common use among locals.
 In a 1975 plebiscite, 77% of residents who voted opted to change the name back, but the proposal failed due to insufficient turnout.

 The town's coat of arms, granted in 1999, shows a lattice of blackthorn branches on a gold field, above a field of ermine.
 The gold and ermine reference the arms of the Bagenal family (as well as the arms of County Carlow), while the blackthorn lattice references the town's Irish name.
 A wavy fess bisects the shield, representing the River Barrow.
 The motto is uimhir gan choisc or "the irrepressible number".
-This is an ancient name for the number nine, derived from its unique mathematical properties (any multiple of nine will have nine as its digital root), and was chosen because the town commission has nine members.
+This is an ancient name for the number nine, referring to its unique mathematical properties (any multiple of nine will have nine as its digital root), and was chosen because the town commission has nine members.